JUNQ and IPOD

 JUNQ and IPOD are types of cytosolic protein inclusion bodies in eukaryotes.

 Neurodegenerative diseases, such as Parkinson's, Alzheimer's, and Huntington's, are associated and correlated with protein aggregation and accumulation of misfolded proteins in inclusion bodies.
 For many years, protein aggregation was considered a random process by which misfolded proteins stick to each other to form inclusions (imagine a bundle of hairs haphazardly piling up in a corner of a room).
 Moreover, protein aggregates were thought to be toxic agents and the cause for neuronal dysfunction and death.
 However, recent studies, using advanced methods (i.e. fluorescence microscopy), show that protein aggregation may actually be a tightly regulated, organized process, by which the cell protects itself from toxic proteins by sequestration to inclusion bodies.
-In 2008, Daniel Kaganovich showed that eukaryotic cells sort misfolded proteins into two distinct inclusion bodies in a well-managed cellular process:
+In 2008, Daniel Kaganovich working in the Frydman lab showed that eukaryotic cells sort misfolded proteins into two distinct inclusion bodies in a well-managed cellular process: